coreruleset/go-ftw/README.md

 ### YAML Config file

-With the configuration set paths for your environment, enable and disable features and you can also use it to alter the test results.
+With the configuration, you can set paths for your environment, enable and disable features and you can also use it to alter the test results.

 The config file has four basic values:

-* `logfile` : path to WAF log with alert messages, relative of absolute
+* `logfile` : path to WAF log with alert messages, relative or absolute
 * `logmarkerheadername` : name of a HTTP header used for marking log messages, usually `X-CRS-TEST` (see [How log parsing works](https://github.com/coreruleset/go-ftw#how-log-parsing-works) below)
 * `testoverride` : a list of things to override (see "Overriding tests" below)>
 * `mode` : "default" or "cloud" (only change it if you need "cloud")